 Langerhans cell histiocytosis affects many organs and can lead to death.

-About half of those with pulmonary histiocytosis improve, while others have permanent loss of lung function over time.
+About one half of those with pulmonary histiocytosis improve, while others have permanent loss of lung function over time.

 Complications may include:

 Children may also develop:

 Call your health care provider if you or your child has symptoms of this disorder.
 Go to the emergency room if shortness of breath or chest pain develops.

 Avoid smoking.
-Quitting smoking can improve the outcome in people with histiocytosis X that affects the lungs.
+Quitting smoking can improve the outcome in people with Langerhans cell histiocytosis that affects the lungs.

 There is no known prevention for the childhood forms of this disease.